Acquacotta: Variations

-Acquacotta con funghi is an aquacotta soup variation that uses porcini mushrooms as a primary ingredient.
+Acquacotta con funghi is an acquacotta soup variation that uses porcini mushrooms as a primary ingredient.
 Additional ingredients include bread, stock or water, tomato conserva, Parmesan cheese, eggs, mentuccia, wild mint, garlic, olive oil, salt, and pepper.
 This variation's flavor and aroma has been described as based upon the porcini mushrooms that are used; parsley may also be used.

-Acquacotta con peperoni is an aquacotta soup variation that includes celery, red pepper and garlic.
+Acquacotta con peperoni is an acquacotta soup variation that includes celery, red pepper, and garlic.